Drupal is a registered trademark of Dries Buytaert

 Whisper transcription (optional)

-• ffmpeg_media_whisper uses whisper.cpp CLI (whisper-cli).
+• ffmpeg_media_whisper uses the whisper.cpp CLI (whisper-cli).

 • Two-step pipeline: FFmpeg audio extraction + transcription to SRT/VTT.